rukhsarrkhan/dessert-recipes-ios-app/README.md

 - Launch the app to see a list of dessert meals.
 - Tap on a meal to view its details including name, instructions, and ingredients/measurements.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-If you have any questions or feedback, feel free to reach out.

----

-**Note**: Please replace the placeholder paths for screenshots with actual paths to the images.